 Although the information provided by engagement surveys is valuable, as it is with 360-feedback, the GRI provides additional information that helps improve teammates’ engagement by revealing their intrinsic motivations.
 At the same time, the GRI is more objective and nuanced about the organization’s needs.

 More nuanced and objective information about people can benefit and enhance one-on-one conversations with executive coaches and group sessions.
-However, executive coaching does not typically get involved in hiring, the point at which many issues with employees may start.
-Neither does executive coaching typically get involved in organizational development, where issues may have also started.
+However, a traditional executive coaching approach does not typically get involved in hiring, the point at which many issues with employees may start.
+Neither does executive coaching traditionally get involved in organizational development, where issues may have also started.

-Some of our GRI experts have successfully coached leaders for decades; some of them have received certification from international coaching associations.
-They all understand the limits of executive coaching and the benefits of the GRI seminar for removing the pervasive effects of biases.
+Some of our GRI professionals have successfully coached leaders for decades; some of them have received certification from international coaching associations.
+They all understand the limits of a traditional executive coaching approach and the benefits of the GRI seminar for removing the pervasive effects of biases.

 The GRI provides executives and managers a visual language that can remove frictions ahead of time and help coaching be more impactful.

-The first step to deploying the GRI in your company is becoming knowledgeable about the system and its use, while receiving support and assistance through trainings and GRI consulting associates.
+The first step to deploying the GRI in your company is becoming knowledgeable about the system and its use through certifications, with support from GRI professionals.